FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-04-06-writing-an-nx-plugin.md

 So make a list of which actions should be performed, because this has a direct influence of what we are going to write down in code!

-Because beside returning a single `Rule` we can also chain them as the `@angular-devkit/schematics` package is providing methods to combine rules and so on.
+Because beside returning a single `Rule` we can also chain them as the `@angular-devkit/schematics` package is providing methods to for example combine rules.

 So what also works is